Shuttered Farina restaurant evicted from 18th Street space

 According to court documents, the landlord filed for an eviction toward the end of July, alleging that the restaurant had not paid the roughly $11,000 rent for two months, nor water and garbage bills totaling more than $8,000.

-The eviction case was decided by default, court documents indicate, in the landlord’s favor.
+The eviction case was decided by default in the landlord’s favor, court documents indicate.

 A worker at the restaurant’s pizzeria by the same name on Valencia and 18th streets offered little detail, saying a manager was unavailable and directing Mission Local to the restaurant’s website, which gives no indication of the closure.